dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 :::moniker-end

-When the button is selected in the `ChildComponent`:
+When the button is clicked in the `ChildComponent`:

 * The `Parent` component's `ShowMessage` method is called. `message` is updated and displayed in the `Parent` component.
 * A call to [`StateHasChanged`](xref:blazor/components/lifecycle#state-changes-statehaschanged) isn't required in the callback's method (`ShowMessage`). <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> is called automatically to rerender the `Parent` component, just as child events trigger component rerendering in event handlers that execute within the child.
 For more information, see <xref:blazor/components/rendering>.